kubevirt/kubevirt/cluster/os-3.9.0-alpha.4/README.md

-# Kubernetes 1.9.3 in ephemeral containers
+# OpenShift 3.9.0-alpha.4 in ephemeral containers

-Provides a pre-deployed Kubernetes with version 1.9.3 purely in docker containers with qemu.
+Provides a pre-deployed OpenShift Origin with version 3.9.0-alpha.4 purely in docker containers with qemu.
 The provided VMs are completely ephemeral and are recreated on every cluster restart.
 The KubeVirt containers are built on the local machine and are the pushed to a registry which is exposed at